williamGrey2047/Holocron/Cyber/2 - Network Administration and Security/Projects/BACTA/Bash Scripting.md

 **Why Use Bash Scripting on Raspberry Pi?**

 - **Automates repetitive tasks:** Run complex commands with a single script.
-- **Customizes the Raspberry Pi:** Create personalized scripts for your specific needs.
+- **Customises the Raspberry Pi:** Create personalis>ed scripts for your specific needs.
 - **Simplifies system management:** Perform administration tasks like backing up, updating, and installing software.
 - **Interacts with hardware:** Control GPIO pins, sensors, and other peripherals.